emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 we had code in front of us.
 We've also got a session devoted to soft skills, which is a pretty large part of being a successful developer.

-Still, we found we had problems with consistency.
+Still, we had problems with consistency.
 Candidates might succeed or fail based on which interviewers they had rather than on their own merit.
 If we're not consistent, the implication is that there's at least some guesswork in our screening process.
 Our hiring process directly affects our future as a company.
 Guesswork isn't the right way to go about it.

 So, we made a bit of a push to refine our process.
 We identified a few problems that were hurting our consistency, and made some adjustments to